 Thanks for emailing that article!

-Launched in 2012 by the Glaucoma Research Foundation, the Glaucoma 360 New Horizons Forum unites key clinical, industry, financial, and FDA leaders in a unique exchange on research innovation and advances in glaucoma treatment.
+Launched in 2012 by the Glaucoma Research Foundation, the New Horizons Forum unites key clinical, industry, financial, and FDA leaders in a unique exchange on research innovation and advances in glaucoma treatment.

 The Drs.
 Henry and Frederick Sutro Memorial Lecture, the keynote talk at New Horizons, features key opinion leaders and innovators in the field of glaucoma.

-The 2017 keynote speaker at New Horizons Forum was Joel S. Schuman, MD, FACS, Chair of the Department of Ophthalmology at New York University's Langone Medical Center, Director, NYU Langone Eye Center, and Professor of Ophthalmology, Neuroscience and Physiology at NYU.
+2017 — Joel S. Schuman, MD, FACS, Chair of the Department of Ophthalmology at New York University's Langone Medical Center, Director, NYU Langone Eye Center, and Professor of Ophthalmology, Neuroscience and Physiology at NYU.
 The topic of his keynote was: "Optical Coherence Tomography — Past, Present, and Future."
+(Read the transcript.)

-2016 - Richard A. Lewis, MD, Co-Founder of Sacramento Eye Consultants and Former Director of Glaucoma, University of California, Davis; President of the American Society of Cataract and Refractive Surgery, and Past President of the American Glaucoma Society. - “Bullish on Glaucoma, A 30-Year Perspective on Patient Care, Clinical Research, and Industry.”
+2016 — Richard A. Lewis, MD, Co-Founder of Sacramento Eye Consultants and Former Director of Glaucoma, University of California, Davis; President of the American Society of Cataract and Refractive Surgery, and Past President of the American Glaucoma Society — “Bullish on Glaucoma, A 30-Year Perspective on Patient Care, Clinical Research, and Industry.”
+(Read the transcript.)

 2015 — Paul P. Lee, MD, JD, the F. Bruce Fralick Professor of Ophthalmology, Director of the Kellogg Eye Center, and Chair of the Department of Ophthalmology and Visual Sciences at the University of Michigan — “Opportunities and Challenges for Innovation in Glaucoma”

-2014 - Robert N. Weinreb, MD, Chairman and Distinguished Professor of Ophthalmology, and Director of the Shiley Eye Center at the University of California, San Diego - “Personalized Intraocular Pressure to Manage Glaucoma”
+2014 — Robert N. Weinreb, MD (Chairman and Distinguished Professor of Ophthalmology, and Director of the Shiley Eye Center at the University of California, San Diego) delivered the first annual Drs.
+Henry and Frederick Sutro Memorial Lecture at New Horizons Forum.
+His topic was “Personalized Intraocular Pressure to Manage Glaucoma.”
+(Read the transcript.)

-2013 - Louis Cantor, MD, Chair and Professor of Ophthalmology, Jay C. and Lucile L. Kahn Professor of Glaucoma Research and Education, and Director of Glaucoma Service at the Eugene and Marilyn Glick Eye Institute, Indiana University School of Medicine Department of Ophthalmology in Indianapolis, IN - “State of Glaucoma Therapy 2013: Is 13 Our Lucky Number?”
+2013 — Louis B. Cantor, MD, the Jay C. and Lucile L. Kahn Professor of Glaucoma Research and Education and Director of the Glaucoma Service at the Eugene and Marilyn Glick Eye Institute, Indiana University School of Medicine, Department of Ophthalmology, in Indianapolis, Indiana. — “State of Glaucoma Therapy 2013: Is 13 Our Lucky Number?”

-The 2016 keynote speaker was Anne L. Coleman, MD, PhD.
-Dr. Coleman is the Frances and Ray Stark Professor of Ophthalmology at Jules Stein Eye Institute, David Geffen School of Medicine at UCLA, and Professor of Epidemiology, UCLA Jonathan and Karin Fielding School of Public Health in Los Angeles, CA. The topic of her lecture was "The Other End of the Spectrum: Ocular Hypotony."
+2016 — Anne L. Coleman, MD, PhD, the Frances and Ray Stark Professor of Ophthalmology at Jules Stein Eye Institute, David Geffen School of Medicine at UCLA, and Professor of Epidemiology, UCLA Jonathan and Karin Fielding School of Public Health in Los Angeles, CA — "The Other End of the Spectrum: Ocular Hypotony."

 2015 — Paul P. Lee, MD, JD, the F. Bruce Fralick Professor of Ophthalmology, Director of the Kellogg Eye Center, and Chair of the Department of Ophthalmology and Visual Sciences at the University of Michigan — “Improving Patient Outcomes: Combining Science and Art”